-Contractors will agree health and safety practices with the Headteacher and/or site manager before starting work, including PPE equipment required.
+Contractors will agree health and safety practices with the Headteacher and/or site manager before starting work.
 Before work begins the contractor will provide evidence that they have completed an adequate risk assessment of all their planned work.
 This document is to be used as guidance.